shahind/Moving-Mass-Controlled-VTOL-Bi-Rotor-UAV/README.md

 # MMC_VTOL_BI-ROTOR_UAV
 A Novel Concept of A VTOL Bi-Rotor UAV Based on Moving Mass Control

-This repository contains the 6DoF MATLAB Symulink model of a novel moving mass controlled bi-rotor VTOL UAV, for more information about the UAV and mathematical modeling, please read the paper: https://www.sciencedirect.com/science/article/abs/pii/S1270963820309202?dgcid=author
+This repository contains the 6DoF MATLAB Symulink model, CAD files of prototype and 1DoF testbed of a novel moving mass controlled bi-rotor VTOL UAV, for more information about the UAV and mathematical modeling, please read the paper: https://www.sciencedirect.com/science/article/abs/pii/S1270963820309202?dgcid=author